sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 - [https://cloud.google.com/solutions/devops/devops-process-working-in-small-batches](https://cloud.google.com/solutions/devops/devops-process-working-in-small-batches)

 Processes empower cross-functional teams and allow them to work on new ideas in pursuit of business goals that solve important problems.
-Teams are provided with up-to-date information and context letting them make informed decisions about the right work to do.
-Information is treated as a corporate asset and managed through an interoperable records management ecosystem.
+Information is treated as a corporate asset.
 It is open by default, easily searchable, secure and not duplicated.
+Teams are provided with up-to-date information and context enabling them to make informed decisions about the right work to do.
-Organizational outcomes are measured and provide information critical to making the best decisions.
+Organizational outcomes are measured and also provide information critical to making the best decisions.
 Hackathons are held at least twice a year by IT and are open to internal and relevant external audiences (e.g. other governments, academia).

 Teams work using Agile methodologies to iterate on and continually improve solutions and services.